awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ## Create a Human Review Workflow<a name="a2i-get-started-api-create-human-review-workflow"></a>

-You can create a human review workflow using the Amazon A2I operation `[CreateFlowDefinition](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html)`\.
+You can create a human review workflow using the Amazon A2I `[CreateFlowDefinition](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html)` operation\.
 Before you create your human review workflow, you need to create a human task UI\.
 You can do this with the `[CreateHumanTaskUi](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHumanTaskUi.html)` operation\.

 If you are using Amazon A2I with the Amazon Textract or Amazon Rekognition integrations, you can specify activation conditions using a JSON\.

 ### Create a Human Task UI<a name="a2i-get-started-api-worker-task-template"></a>

 If you are creating a human review workflow to be used with Amazon Textract or Amazon Rekognition integrations, you need to use and modify pre\-made worker task template\.
-For all custom integrations, you can use your own, custom worker task template\.
-Use the following table to see how to create a human task UI using a worker task template for the two built\-in integrations\.
+For all custom integrations, you can use your own custom worker task template\.
+Use the following table to learn how to create a human task UI using a worker task template for the two built\-in integrations\.
 Replace the template with your own to customize this request\.

 ------
-#### [ Amazon Textract\- Key\-value pair extraction ]
+#### [ Amazon Textract – Key\-value pair extraction ]

 To learn more about this template, see [Custom Template Example for Amazon Textract](a2i-custom-templates.md#a2i-custom-templates-textract-sample)\.